 - Anyone tampering with the Library computers shall be held responsible for any damage caused and are financially liable for necessary repairs.

-- The staff reserves the right to limit time and usage of the Library computers, particularly when classes are scheduled.
+- The staff reserves the right to limit time and usage of the Library computers.

-- All computer use shall cease at least fifteen (15) minutes prior to the closing of the Library.
+- All internet use shall cease at least fifteen (15) minutes prior to the closing of the Library.

 - Failure to use Internet workstations in accordance with Johnson Public Library policy and procedures may result in the revocation of Internet user privileges.